-SLA and DLP are some of the most accurate technologies capable of printing even the smallest and most intricate objects with accurate detail.
+SLA and DLP are some of the most accurate technologies, capable of printing even the smallest and most intricate objects with accurate detail.
 With proper post-processing, the usage of supports does not impact the quality of the print.

 Removing support material from SLA & DLP prints

 First, Isopropyl Alcohol (IPA) is used to wash liquid resin off your completed parts.
-Support structures can be either broken off the surface of the model, or removed using pliers.
+Support structures can be either broken off the surface of the model or removed using pliers.
 The spots where the support was in contact with the object are then sanded to remove any remaining marks.

 Design Considerations for supports in SLA & DLP

 Part orientation plays a crucial role on where support is located for SLA and DLP printing.
-By reorienting a part the amount of support (and therefore the cost of the print) can be drastically reduced.
+By reorienting a part, the amount of support (and therefore the cost of the print) can be drastically reduced.
 Orientation also plays an important role in where support will be located.
-If the aesthetic appearance of surface on a component is paramount orientating the part so little to no support in contact with that area can also be an option.
+If the aesthetic appearance of surface on a component is paramount, orientating the part so that there is little to no support in contact with that area can also be an option.
 For complex prints with a high amount of detail and many thin or intricate features dividing up the print into separate sections and then assembling them together (via snap fit connections, interlocking parts or adhesives) can also improve print quality and appearance.